Medgyesbodzás

 Medgyesbodzás is a village in Békés County, in the Southern Great Plain region of south-east Hungary.

 Geography

 It covers an area of 31.68 km2 and has a population of 1,239 people (2002).
 The village is between Csanádapáca and Medgyesegyháza, from the east of Orosháza.

 History

 Medgyesbodzás was the part of the old Zanard vármegye in the medieval, after that it was the part of Arad vármegye by the Treaty of Trianon.
 By the country reforming in 1950 it belonged to Csanád-Arad-Torontál megye, after that it moved to Békés megye.
-The village founded at 1857 as a garden community.
-The most of the population were Roman Catholic Hungarian.
+The village was founded at 1857 as a garden community.
+Most of the population were Roman Catholic Hungarian.

 History of the Jewish community

 In the old Bodzáspuszta Jewish families have already lived before the foundation of the community.
 At 1890 53 Jewish people lived here.
 Lajos Löbl and his family, and Ábrahám Buchbinder and his family lived here among the two world war.
 Dr. Lajos Herzog steeled down in the village before the deportation.
 They were taken from the Magyarbánhegyes getto, to Auschwitz.
 Only Lajos Löbl has survived the Holocaust.